luiscoco/Curso_Aprende_Blazor-Nivel_Intermedio-GoogleMaps-SimpleMap-MAUI/README.md

 ![image](https://github.com/user-attachments/assets/a4dccf5d-5658-4755-96b4-7858820e0104)

-## Running the Blazor MAUI application in your Mobile Device
+## 8. Run the Blazor MAUI application in your Mobile Device

 Prior to run your application in your Mobile you have to connect the Mobile to your Laptop with a USB wire